 - Your identity may be stolen and used without your knowledge.
 Hence, making you vulnerable to offenses.
 When such happens, please report to the postal inspection service, and the inspectors will work with other law enforcement agencies to investigate, detain, and prosecute those involved.

-- Presently, the postal inspectors are mandated to investigate those who launder money by selling narcotics, selling fake products, evading taxes, misappropriating funds, and traffic humans.
+- Postal inspectors are mandated to investigate those who launder money by selling narcotics, selling fake products, evading taxes, misappropriating funds, and trafficking humans.

 - Child abuse is rampant in most parts of the United States of America.
 According to Childhelp, a child is abused every ten seconds in the USA.
 In such cases, the postal inspectors can arrest people who exploit children.